Marian-Raducu/my-project/README.md

 # my-project
-this is my project of Designing a User-Centric Website for a Small Restaurant
+This is my project of Designing a User-Centric Website for a Small Restaurant